 That cold departure pictures mine

 Still talking about the plants outside, the speaker laments the “gloomy woe” that follows their lives and eventual end.
 This verse sees a heavy return of the gloomy atmosphere, in particular through words such as “gloomy woe,” “dark decline,” “lament,” and “cold departure,” ending the piece on a very unhappy note.
-The last two lines of the poem make the idea that the speaker is seeing a reflection of their own being in the state of the natural world seem even more plausible.
+The last two lines of ‘Me Thinks This Heart Should Rest Awhile’ make the idea that the speaker is seeing a reflection of their own being in the state of the natural world seem even more plausible.
 They picture their own “cold departure” in very much the same way they view the daytime and evening fall they’re currently observing.
 This also suggests that, alone, they have spent an entire day simply watching the gloomy weather take its toll on the natural scenery.

-Brontë’s expression of sadness touches upon a number of notable aspects of self; this poem examines such phenomena as introspection, loneliness, and of feeling like life is standing still.
+Brontë’s expression of sadness touches upon a number of notable aspects of self; this poem examines such phenomena as introspection, loneliness, and feeling like life is standing still.
 The parallel between the gloomy natural world and the difficult inner world is made clear, even though it is only loosely stated, by the natural ability possessed by the reader to relate to the feeling, whether from being sad on a gloomy day, or from feeling something similar.
-If there is an upside to the poem — and it may well be that there is no intentional positive connotation — it is that more often than not, gloomy, misty days improve; the sun always casts away the veil eventually, and on those days, it is much easier to feel joy.
+If there is an upside to ‘Me Thinks This Heart Should Rest Awhile’ — and it may well be that there is no intentional positive connotation — it is that more often than not, gloomy, misty days improve; the sun always casts away the veil eventually, and on those days, it is much easier to feel joy.